Thiagoht10/vault/README.md

 - the master password, credentials, and serialized text still use `std::string`; `sodium_memzero()` erases the current buffer but cannot recover old buffers that a string reallocation may have abandoned;
 - sensitive data does not yet use memory protected by `sodium_malloc()` or `sodium_mlock()` and may therefore be affected by swap or core dumps;
 - the binary format uses the machine's native types and representation, so it is not portable across all architectures;
-- there is no password confirmation when creating a new vault;
 - there is no protection against repeated password attempts.

 Use this project as an educational implementation, not as a replacement for an audited password manager.